 As of 2017, Andy Wasserman continues to perform in club and concert settings, at festivals, special events and private parties.

-He is also a highly experienced and in-demand instructor of piano for beginniners, intermediate and advanced students in all styles.
-Click THIS LINK if you would like to learn more about taking piano lessons in person with Andy Wasserman, and visit his PIANO LESSON CITY website for in-depth information on his customized online music lesson courses (internet distance learning) via video chat, phone and email.
+He is also a highly experienced and in-demand instructor of piano for beginner, intermediate and advanced students in all styles.
+Click THIS LINK if you would like to learn more about taking piano lessons with Andy Wasserman, and visit THIS LINK on this website, or visit his PIANO LESSON CITY website for in-depth information on his customized private real-time online music lessons (internet distance learning) via webcam video chat, phone and email.
+To read student testimonial reviews CLICK HERE.

 A CHILDHOOD OF CULTURAL PERCEPTION

-Andy was nourished and nurtured with an enduring foundation in the American Songbook treasures of show tunes and standards through his parents Arnie and Marilyn Wasserman.
+Andy was nourished and nurtured with an enduring foundation in the American Songbook treasures of show tunes and standards through his Mom and Dad.

 Their Upper West Side Manhattan apartment life was invigorated by aesthetic sophistication and an unwavering reverence for all artistic disciplines, especially the deep love and devotion to great music.
 Eating supper together around the dining room table was a happy family time spent listening to and joyously singing along with the best of Broadway musical soundtrack records spinning on the turntable.

-From the 1950s through the 1970s, Arnie and Marilyn afforded their son nonstop opportunities to attend Broadway shows live on stage and experience a myriad of classical, jazz and world music concerts along with frequent visits to Manhattan's landmark museums and public cultural events.
+From the 1950s through the 1970s, Andy's parents afforded their son nonstop opportunities to attend Broadway shows live on stage and experience a myriad of classical, jazz and world music concerts along with frequent visits to Manhattan's landmark museums and public cultural events.
 This inspirational upbringing was monumental in fostering Wasserman's cultural awareness as he matured into the artist he is today, for which he remains eternally grateful.

 WHEN NO ACOUSTIC PIANO IS AVAILABLE FOR LIVE PERFORMANCES